magicmonty/bash-git-prompt/README.md

 git_prompt_reset
 ```

-- You can disable/enable gitprompt by running:
+- You can disable/enable gitprompt by runnning:

 ```sh
 git_prompt_toggle